hendrikschilling/FASP/README.md

 The final data is available at: https://dl.ash2txt.org/community-uploads/waldkauz/fasp/

-- /fasp_fill_hr_20241230145834485 the final submission surface in tiffxyz format
+- /fasp_fill_hr_20241230145834485_v1 the original submission surface in tiffxyz format
+- /fasp_fill_hr_20241230145834485_v2 updated surface with workaround for holes bug (compare Errata -> FASP-003-2025-01-10)
+- /fasp_fill_hr_20241230145834485 - copy of v2
 - ~~/ink.jpg~~ - the ink detection of the submitted surface, aligns with the surface xyz pixels by scaling the xyz coord image by 1.25x (ink is sampled at 1/16 and the surface at 1/20) *not yet uploaded as requested by the FASP submission form*
 - /layers - layer 0 - 21 where 10 is the central layer not offset against the surface, they are at half of full voxel resolution so 10:1 against the surface xyz tiffs and 8:1 against the ink detection
+- /masks
-- /masks - additional information on the surface quality, a value of 0 in the state.tif means no surface, 100 - high quality, 80 - infilled
+    - state.tif - additional information on the surface quality, a value of 0 in the means no surface, 100 - high quality, 80 - infilled
+    - fasp_mask_holes.tif - mask denoting holes in the v1 data, used with vc_tifxyz_inp_mask to generated the v2 surface
+- /fullres - layers rendered at full resolution at 2.6 gigapixel per image (layers is at half res)
+- /fullres_tiled - fullres + tiled into smaller tiles (390 megapixels)
+- /autogen8_1217_ensemble.zip - patches and annotations used for the submission

 ![image](imgs/full_segment.jpg)